 The appraisal timeline includes:

-• Order Placement: The buyer's lender initiates the appraisal process by placing an order through approved channels.
-This typically after the purchase contract is signed and loan application is submitted.
+- Order Placement: The buyer's lender initiates the appraisal process by placing an order through approved channels.
+This typically happens after the purchase contract is signed and the loan application is submitted.

-• Report Preparation: The appraiser prepares a comprehensive report documenting the property's value and rationale.
+- Report Preparation: The appraiser prepares a detailed report documenting the property's value and rationale.

 Factors Affecting Appraisal Value in Houston Property Sales